 These are commands that are generally useful but used less than the

-them: the file commands C-x C-f to Find and C-x C-s to Save.
-Another
+of them: the file commands C-x C-f to Find and C-x C-s to Save.

-offers to save each changed file before it kills the Emacs.)
+(Don't worry; it offers to save each changed file before it kills the

 C-z is the command to exit Emacs *temporarily*--so that you can go

 back to the same Emacs session afterward.

 On systems which allow it, C-z exits from Emacs to the shell but does